rayplain/leetcode_work/README.md

 # leetcode_work
-Just a repo for leetcode practice too stay fresh
+Just a repo for leetcode practice to stay fresh